CryptoMachineGene/CryptoMachineGene/README.md

 ## 🔍 Research Philosophy

 **No hype.
 No noise.
 Just signal.**
-I focus on real-world utility, code clarity, and on-chain transparency — building toward a freer, decentralized future.
+Focusing on real-world utility, code clarity, and on-chain transparency — building toward a freer, decentralized future.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------